 Bully Stick Alternatives Dogs and Humans Absolutely Love!

-- Substantial is much better.
-A good size beef or bison achilles tendon chew will be approximately 3-6 inches in length and 3.5-4 inches in circumference.
-For smaller dogs, tendons 2-4 inches in length and 3-3.5 inches in circumference should suffice.
+- A good size beef or bison achilles tendon chew will range in size from roughly 3-6 inches in length and 3.5-4 inches in circumference.
+Beef tendons are typically longer than bison tendons.

 - Most importantly, tendon chews are absolutely loved by all size dogs and cost quite a bit less than bully sticks!
 It's a win-win for both dogs and their humans.